MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/task-mgmt-create-lists.md

 ## Create a task list

+Before start, make sure you have completed the configurations in [Configure task management](task-mgmt-configure.md).
 To create a task list, follow these steps.

 1. Go to **Retail and Commerce \> Task management \> Task management administration**.
 1. Select **New**, and then enter values in the **Name**, **Description**, and **Owner** fields.